udyux/vue-of-life/README.md

 If you regularly work in Vue 2 workspaces, disable the Volar extension globally.
 Then, in this workspace, right-click on the Vetur extension in the sidebar and select `Disable (Workspace)`.
 Then right-click on the Volar extension and select `Enable (Workspace)`.

-You will also need to enable [Take Over Mode](https://github.com/johnsoncodehk/volar/discussions/471#discussioncomment-1361669) by doing the following:
+You will also need to enable TypeScript [Take Over Mode](https://github.com/johnsoncodehk/volar/discussions/471#discussioncomment-1361669) by doing the following:

 - Run `Extensions: Show Built-in Extensions` from VSCode's command palette
 - Find `TypeScript and JavaScript Language Features`, right click and select `Disable (Workspace)`